A scanned space can sit beneath a range of different ceiling conditions:

 Common attic: A flat ceiling separated from the roof by an attic that is intentionally vented (or unvented) to outdoor air through soffit and ridge vents (or gable vents).
 Attic temperatures swing dramatically with outdoor conditions.
 This is the most common configuration in U.S. homes.

 Encapsulated attic: This is a variation of an attic, and there are other special considerations that are handled automatically by Amply.
+See more below.

 Cathedral or vaulted ceiling — the ceiling surface follows the underside of the roof rafters with no attic above.
 Insulation sits between the rafters or above the deck, so heat transfer moves through the ceiling system into the building without an attic buffer.